 Do you want something to look forward too, would you like to win some cash?
 If the answer to either of these is ‘yes’ read on…

-Fusion are delighted to announce the launch of Virtual Bingo!
-Our first Bingo Night will be on Thursday 26th November 2020.
+The next virtual Bingo night is on Thursday 29th April 2021.
 The cost is £8 for 6 games, giving you the chance to win a cash prize for the equivalent of £1.40 per game!

 We will be playing Bingo using Zoom – Zoom is a free app available for download using this link https://zoom.us/download.
 The steps you need to take to join us are as follows:

 1. Download the Zoom app, install on your device and check this works by using the test meeting function https://zoom.us/test.
 2. Purchase your bingo tickets by clicking on this link https://py.pl/7HztttKgElF.